LucaSamore/Whodunnit/docs/report/implementation/5-castellucci-versioning.md

 The `versioning` package contains the fundamental abstractions for managing snapshots and buffers, implemented using functional programming patterns.

+> **Note on UML Diagrams**: Throughout this document, UML class diagrams focus on the essential architectural elements and key methods that define the contracts between components.
+Helper methods, factory object methods, and internal implementation details are selectively omitted to emphasize the design patterns and polymorphic relationships.
+Complete method signatures and implementations can be found in the source code documentation.

 ### Snapshot

 The **snapshot** system uses **ad hoc polymorphism** implemented through **type classes**, leveraging Scala 3 features (`given`/`using`).